Portland Neighborhoods Guide

 • Suburbia at its best (or worst?), meaning you won't find much in character

-• A nasty commute into downtown Portland on highway 26
+• A nasty commute into downtown Portland on Highway 26

 The newest retail development in Tanasbourne is the trendy Streets of Tanasbourne outdoor mall; like Bridgeport Village in Tualatin, this newer outdoor mall has a variety of slightly upscale stores and restaurants.